×

 Example:

-Rehearse a call with a CEO about a missed number.
-Practice stating facts, proposing a small experiment, and agreeing on a check-in that keeps momentum without theater.
+A role play exercise helps investors prepare for a call with a chief executive about a missed target.
+They practise stating facts, proposing a small experiment and agreeing on a follow up that maintains momentum without unnecessary drama.

 coaching can help you improve training outcomes.